Donald Trump launches own social media app and news company

 Donald Trump launches his own social media app and news website

-The new company will be named the Trump Media & Technology Group and will launch an app called “TRUTH Social”
+‘I am excited to send out my first TRUTH on TRUTH Social very soon’

-Former president Donald Trump has announced he will launch his own social media app and news company to compete with ‘big tech’.
+Former president Donald Trump has announced that he will launch his own social media app and news company to compete with “big tech.”

-The move comes nine months after Mr Trump was banned from social media for his role in the January 6 riot at the Capitol.
+The move comes nine months after he was banned from several social media platforms for his role in the 6 January US Capitol riots that left five people dead.

-The new company will be named the Trump Media & Technology Group and will launch an app called “TRUTH Social”.
+The new company, named Trump Media & Technology Group, will launch its own app called “TRUTH Social”.

 “I created TRUTH Social and TMTG to stand up to the tyranny of Big Tech.
-We live in a world where the Taliban has a huge presence on Twitter, yet your favorite American President has been silenced.
-This is unacceptable,” Mr Trump said in a release.
+We live in a world where the Taliban has a huge presence on Twitter, yet your favourite American President has been silenced.
+This is unacceptable,” Mr Trump said in a press release.

 “I am excited to send out my first TRUTH on TRUTH Social very soon.
 TMTG was founded with a mission to give a voice to all.
 I’m excited to soon begin sharing my thoughts on TRUTH Social and to fight back against Big Tech.
 Everyone asks me why doesn’t someone stand up to Big Tech?
 Well, we will be soon!” he added.

+Before his profile was taken down, Mr Trump’s tweets and posts were often marked as fake news.

+Mr Trump has been talking about creating a new platform since then.
+He also began a blog on his existing website which was later abandoned after poor reach.

-The company is a merger with Digital World Acquisition Corp, will be publicly listed and launch next month.
+The company is a merger with Digital World Acquisition Corp, will be publicly listed on Nasdaq next month.

 Mr Trump also intends to roll out a video-on-demand service with entertainment, news and podcasts.